AlABarazi/turath-contract-deliverables/docs/architecture/IIIF_Tiling_Caching_Strategy.md

     *   Ensure the cache volume is mounted to persistent storage (e.g., AWS EFS in production) so the cache survives container restarts.
     *   Set `FilesystemCache.TTL` to a reasonable duration (e.g., 30 days) to prevent infinite storage growth.
 4.  **Info Cache:** Enable `FilesystemCache` or `HeapCache` for the `info.json` responses to speed up Mirador initialization.

-## Next Steps for Implementation
-1. Develop the `prewarm_cantaloupe.py` utility script.
-2. Integrate this script into the end of the `upload_book.py` ingestion pipeline.
-3. Verify the persistent EFS volume mapping for Cantaloupe's derivative cache in the Terraform configuration (`ecs-cantaloupe-service.tf`).